magepeopleteam/mage-eventpress/readme.txt

 The Repeating Event feature in the Event Manager addon makes it easy to sell tickets for recurring events, like daily or weekly tours, appointments, or salon bookings.
 You can also use it to sell tickets for one-time events with time selection options.
 This addon is perfect for selling tickets for any kind of event, including city tours, museum visits, and zoo visits.

 👉[Event QR Code Addon](https://mage-people.com/product/woocommerce-event-qr-code-addon/)👈 The QR code addon prints QR codes on PDF tickets that can be used for ticket validation using mobile apps.
-Check-in and check-out records are saved to a database as history, so organizers can easily find details of participant information after filtering or CSV export.
+Check-in and check-out records are saved to a database as history.

 👉[Event Calendar Addon](https://mage-people.com/product/woocommerce-event-calendar-addon/) 👈
 The Event Calendar addon will improve the display of the event calendar feature by adding images and providing more detailed information.
-This will make it easier to see what events are coming up and get a better sense of what each event entails.

 👉[Advanced Coupon Code Addon](https://mage-people.com/product/mage-coupon-advanced-for-woocommerce/) 👈
-The Advanced Coupon code addon helps admins create coupons based on per-event ticket type, and buying qty, which can help boost sales of event tickets.

-👉[Event Waitlist Addon](https://mage-people.com/product/woocommerce-event-waitlist-addon/) 👈
-Our waitlist addon will help you add a waitlist form to your event page when tickets sell out.
+The Advanced Coupon code addon helps admins create coupons based on per-event ticket type, and buying qty 👉[Event Waitlist Addon](https://mage-people.com/product/woocommerce-event-waitlist-addon/) 👈 Our waitlist addon will help you add a waitlist form to your event page when tickets sell out.
 Customers can register for the waitlist, and admins will get email notifications when seats become available.

 👉[Event Book an Event From Dashboard](https://mage-people.com/product/woocommerce-event-book-an-event-from-dashboard/) 👈 This book event dashboard addon will add a feature to purchase tickets from the WordPress admin panel.
-This is for admin use only.
-When an admin needs to book a ticket for a customer, they can sell the ticket from the admin side.
-This can also be used to sell tickets on the spot or at an event location.

 👉[Event Duplicator Addon](https://mage-people.com/product/woocommerce-event-duplicator-addon/) 👈
 This is must much-needed add-on if someone likes to duplicate any event.